 Illustrator: Pablo Pino

-An absolutely hilarious book!
+An absolutely hilarious picture book take on the Hispanic tradition of long names!
 A story about two brothers, one with a very long name and one with a super short name.
 Follow the little brother as he tries to get his parent’s attention, before the older brother falls into the river.
 The scary incident forces the family and community to reconsider the brother’s long name.

-These books are just a few of my favorite Hispanic / Latinx culture-centered books.
-Some of them feel like an inside joke (the names used in Pancho Nacho are common Hispanic / Latinx names), or highlight some of my favorite parts of our culture (like the variety of foods in ¡Vamos!
+These picture books are just a few of my favorite Hispanic / Latinx heritage-centered books.
+Some of them feel like an inside joke (the names used in Pancho Nacho are common Hispanic / Latinx names) or highlight some of my favorite parts of the Hispanic culture (like the variety of foods in ¡Vamos!
 Let’s Eat!).
-I look forward to creating more book lists as the month goes on.

 This blog post was a picture book round-up about